 One leaf with a miniature, was acquired by the University of South Carolina in 1973 (Early MS 67; see Scott Gwara, A Census of Medieval Manuscripts in South Carolina Collections, 2007, no.82 pp.46, 48).
 It has the ink stamp of François Cesar Le Tellier, marquis de Courtanvaux (1718-1781), about whom there is a good notice on Jean-Luc Deuffic's provenance site here.

-As this is the only leaf known to have been removed from the volume before 1954, and as it is also the only one with the Courtanvaux ink-stamp, I suspect that it was removed from the volume precisely because it has the stamp, and the owner wanted to obscure its provenance.
+As this is the only leaf known to have been removed from the volume before 1954, and as it is also the only one with the Courtanvaux ink-stamp, I suspect that it was removed from the volume precisely because it has the stamp, and the owner wanted to obscure the provenance of the book.

 South Carolina have also bought a text leaf since 2009; images and descriptions of both can be found here.